NickGraeff/ShellProject/README.md

     </li>
     <li>
       <p>Parsing/Expanding Commands</p>
       <p>On a grander scale, such as interpreting a shell file, this will require a lot of effort and likely require a good amount of knowledge about compilers.
 However, on a smaller scale (simply implementing custom commands), this isn't as difficult.
-For example, when a user types "merge <file1> <file2> > <file3>" for example, ideally we would like to convert this into "cat file1 | cat file2" and then redirect the output from STDOUT to a file descriptor representing file3.
-As of right now this string manipulation this requires is incompatible with the way the strings are stored and later freed in memory.
-This is easily fixable and will be taken care of soon by me. </p>
+For example, when a user types "merge <file1> <file2> ... <fileN> > <fileN+1>" for example, ideally we would like to convert this into "cat file1 file2 ... fileN" and then redirect the output from STDOUT to a file descriptor representing fileN+1. <del>As of right now this string manipulation this requires is incompatible with the way the strings are stored and later freed in memory.
+This is easily fixable and will be taken care of soon by me.</del></p>
     </li>
   </ul>